 For these same reasons, governments have often denominated their treasuries in Mexican pesos.

 This all becomes more difficult to do if the peso is now more correlated to what Trump says than to real market conditions.
 I expect the demand for pesos to weaken significantly in the short term as investors look elsewhere… and I expect continued volatility based on US politics.

 US expats in Mexico should hold cash in another jurisdiction.
 Also, you should incorporate your businesses outside of Mexico and generally minimize all country risk.
 Yes, Mexico is a great place to live (I’ve had a house there for 10 years).
 But, we need to take precautions now that its currency is under so much pressure.

 Assuming you want some level of asset protection, and thus don’t keep your money in the United States, I recommend my clients in Mexico open bank accounts and form structures in Panama.
 This is the primary banking center in the region and the Panama Foundation is the best asset protection / estate planning tool available for the money.

 I also suggest that clients in Mexico consider residency in Panama.
 You don’t want residency in Mexico because this country will tax your worldwide income.
 But, Panama doesn’t tax its residents on foreign sourced profits (money made outside of Panama).

 And Panama doesn’t have a physical presence requirement to maintain residency.
 You can spend as much or as little time in the country as you like to maintain your residency.

 I hope you’ve found this article on the risks facing the Mexican peso to be helpful.
-For more information on what you can do to protect your assets, please contact me at email@example.com or call us at (619) 550-2743.
-All consultations are free and confidential.
+For more information on what you can do to protect your assets, please contact us HERE.

 For more information on living, working, investing, retiring and moving to Mexico please visit EscapeArtist Mexico.